Scottsdale Divorce

 Valuing these assets can require that your attorney hire appraisers or other experts to estimate what the property would be worth if it were sold.

-Dividing Some of the Most Common High Value Assets
+Dividing Some of the Most Common High-Value Assets

 High worth individuals use a lot of the same types of assets to protect their wealth or as investment vehicles.
+High net worth divorces often include complex assets like business interests, overseas investments, multiple real properties, and retirement accounts.
+Identifying and accurately valuing these assets, which is crucial for fair division, can be challenging and complicated.

 Below are a few of the most common types of assets and an overview of how those may be divided in a divorce.